Zachary-Jackson/Social-Team-Builder/README.md

 This is a website to help people find projects or create projects that require a specific set of skills.
 Users can sign up to find projects or post their own projects for others to join.
-Each user has their own custom profile showcasing interests and tallent.
+Each user has their own custom profile showcasing interests and talent.
 Upon attempting to join a project the owner can accept or deny the application.

 This website was built in part with HTML, CSS, and JavaScript originally